ianjennings/impactjs-multiplay/README.md

 Multiplayer Plugin for ImpactJS
 ====================

-impactjs-multiplay is going to be a multiplayer framework for the impactjs javascript game engine (http://impactjs.com/) using faye (https://github.com/jcoglan/faye).
+impactjs-multiplay is going to be a multiplayer framework for the impactjs javascript game engine (http://impactjs.com/) using [faye](https://github.com/jcoglan/faye).
-What is impactjs-multiplay?

 Who should use this repo?
 ---------------------